-The Brett Kavanaugh hearing have made this all too obvious in our national consciousness.
+The Brett Kavanaugh hearings made this all too obvious in our national consciousness.
 I am deeply concerned.
-I respect and admire Dr. Christie Blasey Ford for her painful, heartfelt testimony of being sexually assaulted as a teenager.
-She is 100% sure it was judge Kavanaugh.
+I respect and admire Dr. Christine Blasey Ford for her painful, heartfelt testimony of being sexually assaulted as a teenager.
+She is 100% sure it was Judge Kavanaugh.
 But the judge swears before God he is innocent.
 He has many close friends who agree.

 My issue is with the minority party in this particular instance.
 They seem to be embracing the rage against men for betraying the sexual revolution by making sex dangerous rather than safe.
 In my opinion they are using Dr. Ford for their own political advantage.
 In the meantime they are ruining the life of a man who has not been given due process.
 I am deeply disturbed that as a nation we are an audience to the destroying of the lives of two individuals created in the image of God.

 My advice, men.
 Take your stand in Christ!
 “Christ has set us free to live a free life.
 So take your stand!
-Never again let anyone put a harness of slavery on you” (Gal 5:1 – Message).
+Never again let anyone put a harness of slavery on you” (Gal.
+5:1 – Message).
 Don’t let the dominant narrative, regarding male and female relationships, put you in a box.
 Don’t let the rage over sex intimidate you, since you have been set free in Jesus.
-“In Christ’s family there can be no division into Jesus and non-Jew, slave and free, male and female.
-Among us you are all equal!
-(Gal 3:28 – Message)) Remember, “…use your freedom to serve one another in love; that’s how freedom grows” (Gal.
-5:14 – Message)
+“In Christ’s family there can be no division into Jew and non-Jew, slave and free, male and female.
+Among us you are all equal!”
+(Gal.
+3:28 – Message).
+Remember, “…Use your freedom to serve one another in love; that’s how freedom grows” (Gal.
+5:14 – Message).